maxshash/Tools-for-Developers-and-DevOps/docs/README.rst

-This is a Readme.rst file for DeployPlace docs on readthedocs.io
+This is a Readme.rst file for [DeployPlaсe](https://deployplace.com/) docs on readthedocs.io

 ![DeployPlace Logo](https://deployplace.com/images/mainlogo.svg)